 An awesome girlboss blogger named Melyssa Griffin’s site used to be named thenectarcollective.com.
-I believe it was sort of a DIY/lifestyle site before she rebranded to using her own name.
+I believe it was sort of a lifestyle site before she rebranded to using her own name.
 The reasoning for her rebranding was basically because she was making the switch to selling online courses & teaching others to grow their online business.

 That is her business model & brand.